Table of Contents

-Misleading consumers into clicking on your site will ultimately lead to them clicking away, which will hurt your Google search rankings.
-Additionally, a relevant meta-description will help drive consumers that are searching for your product to your page.
+Misleading consumers into clicking on your site will ultimately lead to them clicking away, which will hurt your Google search engine rankings.
+Additionally, a relevant meta description will help drive your target audience that are searching for your product to your page.

 Actual Site Speed

 Actual site speed is greatly dependent on the quality of website hosting you use.

 I’ve used various hosts for my website designs and each one behaves slightly different from the others.
 As of this writing, the majority of my websites are currently sitting on Siteground which has been one of my favorite hosts so far and my main website now resides on Kinsta.
 They have quick servers, helpful staff, and I haven’t had any major issues.